Ed Reed: Administrative career

 On January 30, 2020, Reed was hired by the University of Miami as the football team's chief of staff, an advisory role to head coach Manny Diaz.
 Following the departure of Diaz, Reed stayed in his role under new head coach Mario Cristobal.

+Personal life

+Reed is a member of Kappa Alpha Psi fraternity.
+He was initiated on November 16, 2024 through the Grambling Alumni Chapter.